The Latest: House gives final approval to Trump’s big tax bill and sends it to him to sign

 The Fourth of July signing ceremony will come as the White House is scheduled to hold a picnic to mark the holiday.

-Leaders from LULAC, Unidos US and Voto Latino warn that the passage of President Donald Trump’s big bill will harm many working families, especially those in the Latino community.
+Leaders from national Latino organizations warn that the passage of Trump’s big bill will harm many working families, especially those in the Latino community.

 “This bill sends one message loud and clear — if you are Latino, working-class, or undocumented, you are not welcome here,” said Juan Proaño, Chief Executive Officer of LULAC in a statement.
 “It guts our nation’s moral fabric by placing walls, weapons, and fines where there should be help, hope, and humanity.”